RedBearLab/nRF51822-Arduino/README.md

 Flash with RBL Bootloader
 =========================

-The "bootloader" folder, there is a firmware for the RBL nRF51822 board, it is to allow you to load firmware using Arduino IDE.
+In the "bootloader" folder, there is a firmware for the RBL nRF51822 board, it allows you to load firmware using Arduino IDE.

 To load the bootloader, connect the board to your PC using a micro USB cable, it will prompt a drive, drag the bootloader firmware to the drive.